10 Tasks to Jumpstart a Slow Business

 When engaging with your network, don’t beg for leads or sound desperate.
 Instead, start a conversation or let people know you’re there to help.
 The most effective networking focuses on others’ needs, not your own.

-Social media is effective at informing and connecting with your market, but it’s also time consuming.
+Social media is effective at informing and connecting with your market, but it’s also time-consuming.
 Using tools such as HootSuite or Buffer to schedule one post that goes out to all your networks saves time.

-Another issue, is that by creating so much content, the old stuff gets pushed aside for the new stuff, even though the old content is still good.
+Another issue is that by creating so much content, the old stuff gets pushed aside for the new stuff, even though the old content is still good.
 If your site is built on WordPress, add a plugin that will repost old content to your social media accounts.
 If you don’t use WP, you can use a social media tool, such as Hootsuite, to schedule reposting of old content.

-It’s easier and cheaper to convert a past client or customer into a new sale that to get a new one.
+It’s easier and cheaper to convert a past client or customer into a new sale to get a new one.
 There are many ways to reconnect with your past clients.
 A handwritten note will offer the most bang for your buck.
 Or you can make a phone call, checking in to see how they are doing and if they have questions about the product or service they bought.
 You can do the same with prospects that showed an interest, but haven’t yet bought.

 Finally, seek referrals.
 Second only to repeat customers, referrals are the easiest and cheapest source for new business.

 Just as people like free stuff, they also like bargains.
 There are many ways to hold a fireside sale.
 One is to put your products or services on sale.
 Another option is to bundle products and services together and offer them at a discount.
-To make big sales, seek out joint venture opportunities with business who might be willing to promote your sale to their network in exchange for referral compensation, such as through an affiliate program.
+To make big sales, seek out joint venture opportunities with a business who might be willing to promote your sale to their network in exchange for referral compensation, such as through an affiliate program.

 The secret to business success is marketing.
 An easy and affordable way to show you’re an expert and get in front of your market is by writing for other sites or doing interviews on podcasts.
 This starts by knowing who your market is and the blogs and podcasts they enjoy.
 Next, make a list of blogs and podcasts and email their owners, editors or producers with a pitch.
 Tell them who you are, what you have for them, and why you’re a good person to have on the site or show.
 For example, if you have a virtual assistant business, you can contact blogs and podcasts geared toward entrepreneurs and suggest an article or show on how entrepreneurs can save time and make money through outsourcing.